MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-rule-create-edit.md

 ```

 ### Save DCR content to temporary file
-If you don't have the CR definition in a local file, you can retrieve the definition from Azure Monitor and save it to a temporary file.
+If you don't have the DCR definition in a local file, you can retrieve the definition from Azure Monitor and save it to a temporary file.
 You can then edit the file using an editor such as VS Code before pushing the updates to Azure Monitor.

 Following is a sample PowerShell script you can use to edit an existing DCR in Azure Monitor.
 The script will retrieve the DCR definition and save it to a temporary file before launching VS Code.
 Once you indicate to the script that you've saved your changes, the DCR is updated with the new content and the temporary file is deleted.